-The Company could be required to make milestone payments to the Licensors upon completion of certain patent and commercial milestones related to the patents and commercialization of certain of the Company's product candidates.
+The Company could be required to make milestone payments to the Licensors upon achievement of certain patent and commercial milestones related to the patents and commercialization of certain of the Company's product candidates.
 The aggregate potential milestone payments are \$0.1 million.
-The Company also agreed to pay the Licensors low single digit royalties on net sales of any licensed products that are commercialized by the Company or sublicensees in excess of a threshold amount between £20 million and £30 million (\$24.4 million and \$36.7 million as of September 30, 2023), subject to certain adjustments.
-The term of the License Agreement continues until the later of (i) the date on which all the patents and patent applications covered thereunder have been abandoned or allowed to lapse or expired or been rejected or revoked or (ii) 20 years from the date of the original agreement.
+The Company also agreed to pay the Licensors low single digit royalties on net sales of any licensed products that are commercialized by the Company in excess of a threshold amount between £20 million and £30 million (\$25.2 million and \$37.9 million as of March 31, 2024), subject to certain adjustments.
+The term of the License Agreement continues until the later of (i) the date on which all the patents and patent applications covered thereunder have been abandoned or allowed to lapse or expired or been rejected or revoked or (ii) 20 years from the date of the original license agreement.

-Upon completion of the Company's IPO in May 2022, the Company became obligated to pay OUI an exit fee between 0.5% to 2% of the value determined in an acquisition or initial public offering, not to exceed £5 million (\$6.2 million as of the IPO date).
-The exit fee due to OUI, based on the IPO raise, was \$1.4 million, which was paid during the second quarter of 2022 and included in research and development expense on the consolidated statement of operations.
+Upon completion of the IPO, the Company became obligated to pay OUI an exit fee between 0.5% to 2% of the value determined in an acquisition or initial public offering, not to exceed £5 million (\$6.2 million as of the IPO date).
+The exit fee due to OUI, based on the proceeds of the IPO, was \$1.4 million, which was paid during the second quarter of 2022 and included in research and development expense on the condensed consolidated statement of operations.
+One member of the Company's board of directors is also employed by Oxford Science Enterprises, or OSE, which is an affiliate by OUI.